Alysia Montaño: Racing while pregnant

-Alysia garnered attention in June 2014 by competing in the USATF's USA Outdoor Track and Field Championships while eight months pregnant.
+Montaño garnered attention in June 2014 by competing in the USATF's USA Outdoor Track and Field Championships while eight months pregnant.
 She finished last in a field of 29 in the 800 meters preliminaries with a time of 2:32.13.
 She gave birth to Linnea Dori Montaño on August 15, 2014.

-A year later in June 2015, Alysia returned and won the 800 meters final of the US Trials and qualified for the World Athletics Championships 2015 in Beijing.
+A year later in June 2015, Montaño returned and won the 800 meters final of the US Trials and qualified for the World Athletics Championships 2015 in Beijing.